Objork/platformerY2/README.md

  I have had a bit of a hard time figuring PyQt5 to do the things I want.
 I think reading PyQt5 documentation has taken the most time so far in this project.
  One thing I have added to my plan is to add some sort of spike traps or something to balance the game.
 I have plans to make it a platformer where you climb out of a tower/dungeon so you can't really fall down pitfalls only to the ground level.
 Traps should balance this out so there is a risk of dying when climbing.

+# Checkpoint 2

+## Current properties

+What properties have you already implemented into your project?
+What can be done with the program at this point?

+There is a somewhat working game currently with player character, basic death, I added pause menu but the buttons don't do anything yet, you can climb on the platform and die from spikes
+## Instructions

+ - Is it possible to run the program already? (yes/no)
+ - How is the program executed?
+Yes the program can be run through basic python compiling.

+## Schedule

+ - How much time have you spent making the project this far?
+ - Have you made changes to the schedule of your project plan?

+ I have put maybe 30 hours on the project, I have some problems with getting collision working correctly.
+I have downscaled a project a lot from the original plan, I will get to normal requirments working and some hard ones like score system but other than that just a basic game.
+I last few weeks I have been really sick so I am behind schedule but I will have to work hard this coming week to catch up.
+I dropped enemies last checkpoint but I will work on adding some obstacles that move for more dynamic gameplay.

+## Other

+ - Have you faced any specific problems?
+ - Have you had to make changes to your plan?

+ As I said earlier I have had to downscale the project a lot because of health issues, but I am good now and will work hard to get a finished project out in time.
+I have had problems with the collision detection and writing test cases so they are a bit lacking this checkpoint but for the finished version I will try to have more of them.